oscafrica/osca-blog/README.md

 ## General Writing Rules

-Towards changing the perception of Africans from just the billion users to the NEXT BILLION CREATORS, we publish internal contents, chapter recap articles and guest posts on our [Blog](https://blog.oscafrica.org/).
-Before we publish your content please ensure that you are willing to agree to the following terms.
+Towards changing the perception of Africans from just the billion users to the NEXT BILLION CREATORS, we publish internal contents, chapter recap articles, and guest posts on our [Blog](https://blog.oscafrica.org/).
+Before we publish your content, please ensure that you are willing to agree to the following terms.

 - You must abide by our [Code of Conduct](https://github.com/oscommunityafrica/oscommunityafrica.github.io/blob/master/CODE_OF_CONDUCT.md)
 - Your submission must be Open Source related
-- Plagiarism is a crime, your content must be original and all extracts must be attributed accurately
+- Plagiarism is a crime, your content must be original, and all extracts must be attributed accurately
 - Your content should not include promotional materials or links
-- We reserve the right to edit your content to remove typographical errors, grammatical errors and to improve the title.
+- We reserve the right to edit your content to remove typographical errors, grammatical errors, and to improve the title.
 - Your content will be shared on all our social media
-- Not all submited content will be published, we will provide feedback(s) where neccessary
+- Not all submitted content will be published, we will provide feedback(s) where necessary

 ## Guide for Chapter Leads